nipype/pydra/new-docs/source/index.rst

 Design
 ~~~~~~

-Learn how to design your own tasks
+Learn how to design your own tasks, wrapped shell commands or Python functions, or
+workflows,

 * :ref:`Python-tasks`
 * :ref:`Shell-tasks`